javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 We can use mixins as a way to augment a class by multiple behaviors, like event-handling as we have seen above.

-Mixins may become a point of conflict if they occasionally overwrite native class methods.
+Mixins may become a point of conflict if they occasionally overwrite existing class methods.
 So generally one should think well about the naming methods of a mixin, to minimize the probability of that.